 How we started

-In late 2019, we started working with the local community, a local forest trust, regional and national government institutions to establish our office, planting sites, and nurseries.
-Through their relentless determination to replant and protect Kenya’s forest system despite a global pandemic, planting began in March 2020.
+In late 2019, we started working with the local community, a local forest trust, and regional and national government institutions to establish our office, planting sites, and nurseries.
+Through their relentless determination to plant trees in Kenya and protect its forest system despite a global pandemic, planting began in March 2020.
 In that first month, our employees planted over 50,000 trees and since then have continued to increase their planting rate in the Kijabe Forest and along the Northern Coast.

 The Great Rift Valley

 - In partnership with Kijabe Forest Trust

 - Provides habitat for wildlife, sustainable economic opportunities for local families, a reliable water supply, and landslide protection

 - In partnership with David Sheldrick Wildlife Trust

 - Mangrove and coastal forest habitats